-- Space as Data (complete). - For a full reference information, see Lovelace et al, Geocomputation in R. Note that Lovelace uses the tmap package for mapping while we stick to ggplot2 with the spatial geometries function geom_sf.
+- Space as Data (complete). - If you are interested in mapping, browse the TOC for Lovelace et al, Geocomputation in R. Note that Lovelace uses the tmap package for mapping while we stick to ggplot2 with the spatial geometries function geom_sf.
 If you really want to make-say-a zoomable map, you may want to explore tmap on your own.